signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -M0 -cx86 -ipcaps/evs_16khz_13200bps_IPv4.pcap -oevs_16khz_13200bps_IPv4.pcap.wav -Csession_config/evs_16khz_13200bps_IPv4_config
 ```

 An output pcap could also be added to the above command line, for example transcode the EVS pcap input to G711 or other codec.
-Depending on the number of sessions defined in the session config fie (given by the -C cmd line option, see Session Configuration File Format section below), multiple inputs and outputs can be entered.
+Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see the Session Configuration File Format section below).

 <a name="MultipleRTPStreams (RFC8108)"></a>
 ### Multiple RTP Streams